TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 - **Configuration File**: Update the `opentelemetry.sampling.rate` field in the configuration file.

 #### ParentBased Sampling
 This option is useful for ensuring the sampling consistency between parent and child spans.
-Specifically, if a parent span is sampled, all its child spans will be sampled as well.
-This setting is particularly effective when used with `TraceIDRatioBased` as it helps to keep the entire transaction story together.
-Using `ParentBased` with `AlwaysOn` or `AlwaysOff` may not be as useful since in these cases, either all or no spans are sampled.
-The default value is false.
+Specifically, if a parent span is sampled, all it's child spans will be sampled as well.
+This setting is particularly effective when used with `TraceIDRatioBased`, as it helps to keep the entire transaction story together.
+Using `ParentBased` with `AlwaysOn` or `AlwaysOff` may not be as useful, since in these cases, either all or no spans are sampled.
+The default value is `false`.
 Configuration options include:

 - **Environment Variable**: Use `TYK_GW_OPENTELEMETRY_SAMPLING_PARENTBASED`.
 - **Configuration File**: Update the `opentelemetry.sampling.parent_based` field in the configuration file.